-The University of Surrey in South East of England is one of two UK-based partners.
-The Surrey team contributes to PROTECT in a number of key areas and is led by Professor of Politics and Brexit expert, Simon Usherwood.
-Joining him are Dr. Alia Middleton, Dr. Theofanis Exadaktylos, and Dr. Evgenia Iliadou
+The University of Surrey in South East of England is one of three UK-based partners.
+The Surrey team contributes to PROTECT in a number of key areas and is led by Senior Lecturer of Politics, Dr. Alia Middleton.
+Joining her are Professor Theofanis Exadaktylos, Dr. Evgenia Iliadou and Dr. Carmen Caruso.

-The Surrey team is leading the work in Work Package (WP) 5, surveying civil society organizations’ role in the process of international migration, seeking to understand how they shape policy, public narratives, and the practical implementation of the high concepts of the Global Compact on Refugees.
+The Surrey team is co-leading the work in Work Package (WP) 5, surveying civil society organizations’ role in the process of international migration, seeking to understand how they shape policy, public narratives, and the practical implementation of the high concepts of the Global Compact on Refugees.
 They also contribute to PROTECT’s dissemination and engagement work (WP9) in close collaboration with the University of Bergen, the Ryerson University and The Open University.

 Meet Alia Middleton

 Middleton brings wide-ranging knowledge and application of quantitative research techniques – in particular questionnaire design, administration, and analysis – to PROTECT.
-Dr. Middleton will contribute to the work of Work Package 5, which Professor Usherwood presents in the video below.
+Dr. Middleton will contribute to the work of Work Package 5.

 Photo: the University of Surrey